Elsayed-Atef-Amer/Array-Sorting/README.md

       6-Heap Sort
       7-Radix Sort
       8-Bucket Sort
-  The complexity of sorting algorithm calculates the running time of a function in which 'n' number of items are to be sorted.
+  The complexity of sorting algorithm calculates the running time of a function in which 'N' number of items are to be sorted.
 The choice for which sorting method is suitable for a problem depends on several dependency configurations for different problems.
 The most noteworthy of these considerations are:

       1-The length of time spent by the programmer in programming a specific sorting program 2-Amount of machine time necessary for running the program 3-The amount of memory necessary for running the program

-   so, to get the amount of time required to sort an array of 'n' elements by a particular method, the normal approach is to analyze the method to find the number of comparisons
+   so, to get the amount of time required to sort an array of 'N' elements by a particular method, the normal approach is to analyze the method to find the number of comparisons
    (or exchanges) required by it.
 Most of the sorting techniques are data sensitive, and so the metrics for them depends on the order in which they appear in an input array.

    Various sorting techniques are analyzed in various cases and named these cases as follows: